burningwave/core/docs/index.md

 	;
 iterable-object-helper.parallel-iteration.applicability.max-runtime-threads-count-threshold=\
 	autodetect
+#This property is optional: if it is not provided then the org.burningwave.jvm.Driver.Factory.getNew is
+#used to retrieve a Driver instance
-#It is possible to use a custom JVM driver which extends the abstract class org.burningwave.jvm.Driver.
+#It is also possible to use a custom JVM Driver which implements the org.burningwave.jvm.Driver interface.
-#Other possible value is: org.burningwave.jvm.HybridDriver
+#Other possible values are: org.burningwave.jvm.HybridDriver, org.burningwave.jvm.HybridDriver
 jvm.driver=\
 	org.burningwave.jvm.DefaultDriver
 #With this value the library will search if org.slf4j.Logger is present and, in this case,